 Have you tried or suggested other positions that may be more comfortable for your partner?
 You might take this as an opportunity to think creatively about the positions that’ll provide the stimulation you're interested in, while still finding a position that's comfortable for them.
 There are also variations of the doggie position that might provide more comfort, one of which entails you entering from behind while lying down next to each other on your sides, instead of attempting it on your knees.
 Checking in throughout while trying new positions and styles is key; it'll help you both learn a bit about what is or isn't pleasurable.
 Additionally, it's possible that even with these new strategies, your partner may still experience pain while in this type of position.

 No matter what the cause of the pain or what position(s) you engage in, it’s critical that you and your partner both freely and willingly consent to every sexual activity.
 Barking up the wrong tree, you state that she "eventually consents" but a large component of consent is making space for partners to be honest and communicate about what they want to do and what they don't want to do, including different positions and sex acts, and then listening to what they've said.
 It must be enthusiastic and without manipulation or pressure.
 Could your feelings of guilt be due to the fact that your partner hasn't enthusiastically consented or hasn't consented without feeling pressured?
 Consent means your partner says yes not only with their words, but also with their tone and body language.
 If your partner doesn’t enjoy the position, it’s okay and it’s their right.
 Just like you have your preferences for doggie style, it’s their right to have their dislikes and sexual boundaries respected, and it's not okay to talk someone into or pressure them into a sexual position or activity that they don't like or want to do.
-For more on consent, check out Intimate ways to ask partner to make love.

 Another factor to consider is whether there’s something other than the physical that’s bothering them.
 Some people may feel as though the "doggie" position is something being done to them, as opposed to something in which they’re participating.
 It could also be that they feel distant from their partner when they’re not facing them.
 The only way to learn this is to ask and then listen to your partner's response to see how they feel.
 If your partner feels this way, you could offer to touch their body or wrap your arms around them to increase feelings of intimacy.